 Comparable Lightweight Waterproof/Breathable Rain Jackets

-The Enlightened Equipment Visp an ultralight waterproof/breathable rain jacket that has a surprisingly rich feature set despite its light weight.
-It’s seam taped, it has a three-way adjustable hood, velcro wrist cuffs, and a drop tail which are important features for hikers and backpackers.
-You can also add pit zips as an add-on option, although I really think they should be offered standard as a core part of the jacket, to help vent your body heat and reduce internal perspiration.
+The Enlightened Equipment Visp is an ultralight waterproof/breathable rain jacket that has a surprisingly rich feature set despite its light weight.
+It’s seam taped, it has a three-way adjustable hood, velcro wrist cuffs, pit zips, and a drop tail which are important features for hikers and backpackers.
 If you decide to buy the Visp, I think you’ll enjoy using it.
 It’s sized a little large so you can layer under it, nicely seam-taped, and easy to pack since it’s so thin and compressible.
 With a 7d surface layer, you do have to be careful that you don’t rip it on obstructions and you need to be prepared to reproof the DWR coating periodically when it rubs off.

 How’s it compare to the Montbell Versalite Rain Jacket (see our review), which is arguably the best fully-featured lightweight backpacking rain jacket available?
 The Montbell Versalite is an ounce heavier in a men’s XL than the Enlightened Equipment Visp.
 It’s made with a slightly thicker 10d nylon and is only a 2-layer jacket compares to the Visp’s 3-layer construction, so it will probably be less durable over the long haul.
 The Versalite Hood is better fitting than the Visp’s, it has hip-belt compatible torso pockets, it comes with pit-zips which are 18″ long instead of the 11.25″ long pit-zips on the Visp, the jacket fittings are more durable, and the sewing is much more uniform and refined.